-The objects of the collection of Christians include ecclesiastical silverware, vestments and church books from the collection of Archbishop Spyridon.
-In the Jewish collection curtains from the building of the former synagogue, costumes and other items once thriving in the Jewish community of Ioannina are exposed.
-The objects from the Muslim population are exposed in the central area.
-There are oriental fabrics of the 16th, 17th and 18th, wood furniture and ivory of Ali Pasha era, bronze objects and Islamic books.
+The objects of the Christian collection also include ecclesiastical silverware, ecclesiastical vestments and ecclesiastical books from the Collection of Archbishop Spyridon.
+The Jewish collection exhibits curtains from the building of the old Synagogue, costumes, etc. of the once prosperous Jewish community of Ioannina.
+The objects of the Muslim collection are displayed in the central space.
+There are oriental fabrics of the 16th, 17th and 18th centuries, wooden furniture and ivory of the Ali Pasha era, bronze objects and Muslim books.

 Ticket prices: 2 € regular ticket, 1 € discount ticket

 (More information on the phone above or visit the website)